fosrl/docs/packages/docusaurus/docs/07-Modules/03-geoblock.md

       version: v0.3.2
 ```

-2. Add following lines to your `/config/traefik/dynamic_config.yml` file.
-With `blackListMode: false` GeoBlock is running in whitelist mode and just allows the added countries.
-Keep in mind to add countries when you are traveling.
-Find all county codes in the [documentation](https://github.com/PascalMinder/geoblock#full-plugin-sample-configuration).
+2. Add the following configuration to your `/config/traefik/dynamic_config.yml` file.
+Setting `blackListMode: false` enables GeoBlock in whitelist mode, allowing only the specified countries.
+Remember to add the appropriate countries when traveling.
+A list of country codes can be found in the [documentation](https://github.com/PascalMinder/geoblock#full-plugin-sample-configuration).
 ```yaml
 http:
   middlewares: